ku-air/Contrast-CAT/README.md

 ```

 ### 4️⃣ Visualize Evaluation Results
-To visualize AOPC and LogOdds degradation curves:
+To visualize AOPC and LOdds degradation curves:
 - Open and run the Jupyter notebook:
 ```
 attribution_curve_plot.ipynb